League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/README.md

 Also see the [releases page](https://github.com/League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/releases).

+### Version 1.4.0

+- Update translations to D&D 5E system version 1.5.3
+- New batch of compendium translations (thanks @stillday & friends)
+- Update translations for consistency with new official german translations by WotC
+- Various translation fixes thanks to @scamin0 and others

 ### Version 1.3.0

 - Add conversion/translation of distance and weight units into metric units (thanks @elbracht)